2022 Artist-in-Residence recipients announced

 Craft ACT: Craft + Design Centre is delighted to announce that Craft ACT Accredited Professional Members, Bev Hogg and Julie Ryder and General Member, Mel Robson have been selected as the 2022 Craft ACT Artists-in-Residence.
-This is a highly competitive program where all applications undergo a rigorous review process by a panel made up of representatives from the Program Partners (National Library of Australia and ACT Parks and Conversation), Craft ACT management and Craft ACT Accredited Professional Members from different craft and design mediums.
+This is a highly competitive program where all applications undergo a rigorous review process by a panel made up of representatives from the Program Partners (National Library of Australia and ACT Parks and Conservation), Craft ACT management and Craft ACT Accredited Professional Members from different craft and design mediums.

 This year saw a high standard of applications from Australian artists across the nation from diverse practices and career levels.
 The selection panel were impressed by the high standard of applications.